OLC-LOC-Bioinformatics/AzureStorage/docs/move.md

                         Name of the Azure storage account -p PASSPHRASE, --passphrase PASSPHRASE
                         The passphrase to use when encrypting the azure storage-specific connection string to the system keyring.
 Default is "AzureStorage".
-  -v {debug,info,warning,error,critical}, --verbosity {debug,info,warning,error,critical}
+  -v VERBOSITY, --verbosity VERBOSITY
                         Set the logging level.
+Options are debug, info, warning, error, and critical.
 Default is info.
   -t TARGET_CONTAINER, --target_container TARGET_CONTAINER
-                        The target container to which the container/file/folder is to be moved (this can be the same as the container_name if you want to move a file/folder within a container)e.g. sequence_data
+                        The target container to which the container/file/folder is to be moved (this can be the same as the container_name if you want to move a file/folder within a container
   -r RESET_PATH, --reset_path RESET_PATH
                         Set the path of the container/file/folder within a folder in the target container e.g. sequence_data/220202-m05722.
-If you want to place it directly in the container without any nesting, use "" or ''
+If you want to place it directly in the container without any nesting, use or ''
-  -s {Hot,Cool,Archive}, --storage_tier {Hot,Cool,Archive}
+  -s STORAGE_TIER, --storage_tier STORAGE_TIER
                         Set the storage tier for the container/file/folder to be moved.
 Options are "Hot", "Cool", and "Archive".
 Default is Hot
 ```

 ### AzureMove file